 Rather than sticking to DNA targets, these base editors sometimes rewrote the genome in unexpected places, says Gao, who led the work in rice.
 For human use, genome editing has to be just right – “off-target editing” could potentially introduce harmful mutations.
 (Both papers gave adenine base editors a clean bill of health.)

 “We were kind of shocked because we didn’t expect to see such effects,” Gao says.
 “We thought, ‘here’s this extremely important tool, and now we have to reconsider using it.’”
 Liu sent her an email right away, she remembers.
 “He said, ‘this is a great paper.’”

 His team had anticipated the possibility of base editors gone rogue.
 Liu says the Science papers helped motivate him and others to go after a solution.
 “I think everyone in the base-editing community felt a responsibility to study and minimize the occurrence of off-target editing,” he says.

 In February, the researchers published a solution in Nature Biotechnology.
-They developed a rapid assay to detect the editing errors and created a new suite of cytosine base editors that make 10 to 100 times fewer mistakes.
+They developed a rapid assay to detect the editing errors and created a new suite of cytosine base editorsexternal link, opens in a new tab that make 10 to 100 times fewer mistakes.
 “We wanted to fix the problem,” Liu says.
 The paper was one of a torrent scientists have recently published in the field.
 Other research groups have independently reported new base editors with very low or undetectable off-target activity.
 And Liu’s team and others have continued to refine base editor technology.

 Base editors still aren’t perfect, Harris says.
 But he calls the spate of recent improvements “several steps in the right direction.”